Testaroli Pasta: Everything You Need to Know About Italy’s Oldest Pasta

 Testaroli keeps things simple.
 Traditional recipes use flour, water, and salt, so you get a pasta-style food without eggs or rich add-ins.
 (Serious Eats) This makes testaroli a practical choice for people who avoid eggs for dietary or allergy reasons.

 From a calorie standpoint, egg pasta can run slightly higher in energy than semolina-based pasta, especially in dried formats.
-(International Pasta Organisation) That does not automatically make testaroli “low-calorie,” but it does explain why egg-free versions often feel lighter when you keep portions similar.
+(International Pasta Organization) That does not automatically make testaroli “low-calorie,” but it does explain why egg-free versions often feel lighter when portions are kept similar.

 Testaroli also absorbs sauce easily because of its porous, tender texture.
 That’s great for pesto, but it can also turn a plate calorie-dense fast if you use heavy amounts of oil or cheese.
 Balance it by adding: